krck/StoneCold_3D/README.md

 ### 3.2 Architecture and Code Structure

-The code is written in C++ 11 (and beyond) and in a object oriented manner.
+The code is written in modern C++ and in a object oriented manner.
 Simplicity (or rather: avoiding complexity) is a main goal.
 Well.
 Fingers crossed.

-As stated, my basic approach of "i want to build a Engine" has changed for this project and the game/gameplay itself has top priority.
-Engine reusability, common Render-API, etc. were no factor when it came to the core design and left to SDL2 as much as possible.
-The result is a thigh coupled structure composed of four projects, that revolve around games resource management, game object creation, game state management, the Entity-Component-Sytem and feeding it all to SDL:
+At the highes level the structure is as follows:
 - <b>StoneCold.Base:</b> Basic Settings, common Types and Enums, Math and Exception classes
 - <b>StoneCold.Engine:</b>OpenGL Engine, Entity-Component-System, Game-State-Management and Event handling
 - <b>StoneCold.Game:</b> Window creation, Levels/NPCs/Menu Setup, Manager init and main loop
 - <b>StoneCold.Resources:</b> Resource management with Lifetime checks (loading and unloading)
 - <b>StoneCold.Tests:</b> Unit Tests

-The Engines core building blocks are the Entity–component–system (ECS) and the Game-State management.

 <a name="copyr"/>

 # 4. Copyright and Attribution Notices

 Some of the Textures are hand drawn (thanks MS Paint and Gimp) but all the nice looking ones are created by actual Artists:
 - DawnBringer Color-Palette by Richard Fhager [link to his pixeljoint](http://pixeljoint.com/p/23821.htm)
 - Dwarf Sprites by Elthen (Ahmet Avci) [link to his patreon](https://www.patreon.com/elthen)
 - Skeleton Sprites by Jesse Munguia [link to his homepage](https://jessemunguia.com/)